terrapower/armi/doc/user/inputs.rst

     |                      | Otherwise, it is optional.          |                          |
     +----------------------+-------------------------------------+--------------------------+

 The table below lists the default collection of properties that are defined for a material by matProps.
-Though this list is easy to expand.
 Note that these property names are case sensitive.

 .. table:: Available material properties for YAML definition and corresponding matProps API.